bhoptee/trueman-chiro/src/pages/blog/pelvic-stability-dysfunction.md

 thumb_image: /images/core-vleeming.png
 template: post
 ---
 Certain types of pain in the region of the pelvis and lower back can result from a problem called “Pelvic Stability Dysfunction”.
 This article explains how the pelvis functions as a foundation for movement, and how problems with pelvic stability can result in pain and reduce the ability to perform daily tasks, or undertake exercise and activity without problems.

 The pelvis function as a foundation and stable platform from which the spine, legs and arms can generate movement e.g. standing, walking, lifting.
 When working at its best the muscles across the pelvis are balanced in strength and tension to allow this function without placing excess demand or strain on a particular area.

 The amount of muscle action in the legs, arms & spine needed for different types of body movement varies depending on the task.
 When more muscle force is required for a particular movement or task the stiffness across the pelvis needs to be increased to meet this demand.
 This is achieved by increasing the tension of muscles which attach to or cross over the pelvis.
-Ideally the muscles which stabilise the pelvis can match the demand placed on this area by the work or leverage of the spine, arms and leg, for example when walking, running, lifting or carrying.
+Ideally the muscles which stabilise the pelvis can match the demand placed on this area by the work or leverage of the spine, arms and legs, for example when walking, running, lifting or carrying.

 ![](/images/pelvic-force-diagram-2.png)